How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each g of colourless to straw-coloured, slightly hazy gel contains metronidazole 7.5 mg.
+Each gram of colourless-to-straw-coloured, slightly hazy gel contains 7.5 mg of metronidazole.
 Nonmedicinal ingredients: carbomer 934P, edetate disodium, methylparaben, propylene glycol, propylparaben, purified water, and sodium hydroxide to adjust the pH to 4.

 How should I use this medication?